valentinconan/shares-exchange/README.md

 ## How to use it ?

 In order to build project, launch the utility script `build.sh` using bash.
+> bash build.sh

 This will build all the applications under the `project` folder and generate a `package` one.

 In this folder, launch the utility script `run.sh`
+> bash run.sh up

 ## Features